 In November 2000, Lennick was honored by Columbia University’s Center for Social and Emotional Education.
 He is a fellow at the Carlson Executive Development Center, Carlson School of Management, University of Minnesota at Minneapolis.
 He is also a member of the prestigious Consortium for Research on Emotional Intelligence in Organizations.

 The late Richard P. Gifford was a vice president for General Electric and a leader in the business, civic, educational, and religious life of the Lynchburg community.
-After his death, friends and business colleagues established in his honor and memory an endowment to bring to the Lynchburg College campus and local community a series of outstanding and nationally recognized executives and scholars in business, leadership, and economics.
+After his death, friends and business colleagues established in his honor and memory an endowment to bring to the University of Lynchburg campus and local community a series of outstanding and nationally recognized executives and scholars in business, leadership, and economics.